Frequently Asked Questions (FAQ)

 15. How does the Agent rank up and what are the benefits?

-Wild Energenies in the Overworld have varying levels of difficulty.
-The Agent can’t interact with Energenies unless s/he increases rank sufficiently beforehand.
+Wild Energeenies in the Overworld have varying levels of difficulty.
+The Agent can’t interact with Energeenies unless s/he increases rank sufficiently beforehand.
 The same applies for battling with Guzzlers and Titans.

 Increasing rank happens by accumulating Prestige.
 This is done by: